rexxy-sasori/Automatic_Target_Recognition/README.md

 the API only supports training on GPU and evaluating on GPU.
 If the feature of training on GPU and evaluating on CPU is desired, please submit the issue in wiki.

+The training and testing data is located in the input_data folder and the compressed version is in MSTAR_ROTATED.tar.gz.

+There are some pretrained models in the trained_models folder

 The dependency is listed in requirements.txt.

 If you are using this code and there is a resulting publication, please cite our work in ICASSP2020 as follows: